-The City has developed a strategic approach to asset management and developed asset management plans based on the total life cycle of assets.
-Asset Management Plans are currently being reviewed and updated to assist Council in better predicting infrastructure consumption and asset renewal needs and identify at a more mature level the cost required to renew or preserve the asset (renewal gap).
+The City has developed a strategic approach to asset management and developed a strategic asset management plan based on the total life cycle of assets.
+Individual Asset Management Plans are currently being reviewed and updated to assist Council in better predicting infrastructure consumption and asset renewal needs and identify at a more mature level the cost required to renew or preserve the asset (renewal gap).
 This renewal gap is being addressed in the LTFP and will be the focus of future annual budgets.

-The above graph shows currently that applying the proposed rating model of between 1.5% and 2% increase per annum, the City is able to financially resource to an acceptable level (still below demand profile) the required asset renewal demand over the ten year life of the LTFP.
+In consideration that the asset renewal data contained in the above graph is currently the subject of a profile needs review, applying the proposed rating model of between 2% and 3% increase per annum, the City is able to financially resource to an acceptable level in the short term the required asset renewal demand over the ten year life of the LTFP.
+As we move to the outer years of the LTFP, the gap between the level of funding, compared to the cost to renew, becomes a greater challenge.